rickaramirez/FM-Parameters/README.markdown

 	) )	// variable $name assigned "value"; $foo and $otherName are unaffected

 This function can prevent an "injection" of unexpected variables that might cause problems.

-### #AssignGlobal ( parameters )

-The #AssignGlobal function parses a Let format dictionary into global script variables

-	#AssignGlobal ( # ( "name" ; "value" ) )	// variable $$name assigned "value"

-This approach to setting global variables is preferred over other methods that allow the dictionary itself to define what values should be assigned to globals because it makes more sense that the code that actually assigns the variables should have discretion over what type of variable gets assigned.

-The #AssignGlobal function return True (1) if there was no error detected while assigning the values to variables, and returns False (0) otherwise.
-If there was an error detected, FileMaker's error code is assigned to the $#AssignGlobal.error variable.

 ### #Get ( parameters ; name )